for Young European Investigators

 The Eppendorf Award for Young European Investigators is presented in partnership with the scientific journal Nature.
 Click here to visit

 Who can apply for the award?

-Young researchers not older than 35 years performing biomedical research in Europe based on methods of molecular biology, including novel analytical concepts.
+Young researchers not older than 35 years with an advanced degree who are performing biomedical research in Europe based on methods of molecular biology, including novel analytical concepts.

 How to apply

 Online applications for the Eppendorf Award for Young European Investigators are accepted from October 1 of each year onwards.